-We have developed a truly unique experimental facility, called the Rice Advanced Magnet with Broadband Optics (RAMBO).
-This facility houses an ultracompact pulsed magnet capable of producing a peak field of 30 Tesla, combined with an arsenal of state-of-the-art instruments for modern materials research.
+We have developed a truly unique experimental facility called the Rice Advanced Magnet with Broadband Optics (RAMBO).
+This facility houses ultracompact pulsed magnets capable of producing a peak field of 25, 30, and 50 Tesla combined with an arsenal of state-of-the-art instruments for modern materials research.
 A unique feature of this system is the marriage of a strong magnetic field and ultrashort laser pulses from nearly “DC to daylight.”
 This unconventional coupling of two extreme conditions will likely lead to new scientific knowledge, advancing the frontier of materials research.
-We are currently improving the system with a Major Research Instrumentation grant from NSF to develop RAMBO-II.
-The new system will have multiple 50-tesla magnets with a significantly expanded spectral range.
+We have expanded RAMBO-I to RAMBO-II with help from the Major Research Instrumentation grant from NSF by extending the magnetic field strength and measurement bandwidth.

 Illustration by Tanyia Johnson/Rice University